dlbuhtig4096/OrangeTool/README.md

 # Introduction #
-This is a python library for save data decoding and encoding.
+This is a python library for the **OrangeClient**.

 # Dependency #
 Python3.
 That's it.

-# Document #
+# Modules #

 ## save.py ##
+This module encodes the offline save.

  - `metaDecode`: Decode metadata to memory.
     - Argments: